Azure/azure-sphere-gallery/EAP-TLS_Solution/EAP-TLS WebAPI (Core)/README.md

 ## Configuring the WebAPI Server

 For demo purposes, the WebAPI Server handles just one Client, while a full solution should rely on a proper CMS (Certificate Management System) to identify multiple incoming device IDs, and issue the corresponding certificates and identities.
-See the WebAPI's controller source code ([CertsController.cs](.\/Controllers/CertsController.cs)) for full details and recommendations within the comments.
+See the WebAPI's controller source code ([Controllers\CertsController.cs](./Controllers/CertsController.cs)) for full details and recommendations within the comments.

 Make sure to:

-- Copy th following certificates in the [EAP-TLS&#32;WebAPI&#32;(Core)\certs](.\EAP-TLS&#32;WebAPI&#32;(Core)/certs) folder:
+- Copy the following certificates in the `EAP-TLS WebAPI (Core)\certs` folder:
   - The WebAPI's private certificate, in PFX format (i.e. `eap-tls-webapi.pfx`).
   - The RADIUS public RootCA certificate, in PEM format (i.e. `az-CA.pem`).
   - The RADIUS public Client certificate and related private key, both in PEM format (i.e. `iotuser_public.pem`).